hshekhar101/Sorting-Algorithm/README.md

 # Sorting-Algorithm
-The technqiques to sort an array in increasing order.
+The techniques to sort an array in increasing order.

 # Language used
   * C++